 This update removes the offending overlays, allowing room for forefoot splay while still holding the foot securely enough for fast-paced turnover.

 At 6.5oz with a 10mm drop the 1400 rides well and offers additional cush in the heel for the latter half of a marathon when your form may breakdown and you start to heel strike.

 - Except for the upper, the 3rd version of the 1400 is basically a mirror image of the prior model.
 New Balance made a very wise decision in this regard as the previous version was hugely popular.
 The changes in the upper enhances both aesthetic appeal, comfort and performance in the 1400 v3.

-- One notable development in the upper is the presence of more welded, but thinner overlays, particularly in the heel.
+- One notable development in this neutral running shoe is that the upper is the presence of more welded, but thinner overlays, particularly in the heel.
 The idea is to retain basically the same support and structure without the bulkiness of the slightly larger overlays of the earlier model.
 As there are more welded and printed overlays, the upper also has lesser stitching, which should lessen the risks of blisters.

 - The biggest change, however, has to be found in the interior of the shoe.
 Whereas the previous version was not conducive for sockless running, the new model has a very smooth interior that is lined with very soft and comfortable fabric.
 Running sockless is definitely an option in this shoe.
 The comfort level is clearly raised with this update.

 New Balance 1400 v3 size and fit

 The fit is through and through a trademark of the 1400.
 It is medium with a little tendency to move towards being snug from the heel to the forefoot.
 Runners with average to narrow feet should be at home in this type of fit.
 The standard width of D for the men’s and B for the women’s is available in this shoe.
 Sizing is accurate by industry standards.